DeepGamit/CSYE7220FinalProject/README.md

 - Deep Gamit (001057437)
 - Priyam Suthar (001054934)

-## For the instructions about how to run please refer Manifest File.
+## For the instructions about how to run this project, please refer Manifest file above.